 Gone are the halcyon days of the kindly doctor making routine house calls to his patients.
 And soon, the industry might be saying the same thing about private practice doctors.

-Since 2012, there has been a 100 percent increase in hospital-owned physician practices and 63 percent jump in hospital-employed doctors, according to a study from the Physician Advocacy Institute.
+Since 2012, there has been a 100 percent increase in hospital-owned physician practices and a 63 percent jump in hospital-employed doctors, according to a study from the Physician Advocacy Institute.
 The AMA conducted similar surveys in the 1980s, illustrating how much things have changed: In 1983, by comparison, 76.1 percent of physicians were self-employed, private practice owners.

 Further, it’s possible that an entire generation of doctors won’t even be able to envision a future where they own their own practice.
 A 2016 Medscape survey asked whether medical students anticipate owning a stake in a practice, and only 22 percent of those surveyed said they do, down from 26 percent in 2015.